Immigrant military recruits wait in limbo as defense program's future unclear

 Zhao said her recruiter told her that it was unnecessary to maintain her non-immigrant student visa after enlisting.
 When it expired before she could ship out and receive citizenship, Zhao had to apply for deferred action from U.S. Citizenship and Immigration Services (USCIS), which delays deportation but does not grant lawful immigration status.

-A May 2017 memo from Pentagon officials addressed to Secretary of Defense James Mattis, which NBC News acquired from a lawsuit by MAVNI recruits against the federal government, states that officials plan to dismantle the program due to an “elevated risk to the Department” and the cost of additional background checks for the recruits, a move the document acknowledges could put about 1,000 enlistees whose visas have expired at risk of deportation.
+A May 2017 memo from Defense officials addressed to Secretary of Defense James Mattis, which NBC News acquired from a lawsuit by MAVNI recruits against the federal government, states that officials plan to dismantle the program due to an “elevated risk to the Department” and the cost of additional background checks for the recruits.
+Approximately 1,000 enlistees no longer have valid visas, the document acknowledges.

 The memo also states that the Pentagon intends to discontinue MAVNI and develop a follow-up program that “ensures continued access to vital skills not readily available in the U.S. recruit pool.”